SUDO-USER-NOT-FOUND/sonarqube/README.md

     cd Docker_Project
     ```

-2. **Build and Run the Docker Containers using Jenkins:**
+2. **Build and Run the Docker Containers on Linux:**
-    - Configure a Jenkins job to execute the necessary Docker commands or scripts.
+    - Make sure to give permissions, execute the bash file for linux
+    ```bash
+    chmod +x import.sh
+    ./import.sh
+    ```
-    - Trigger the Jenkins job to build and run the Docker containers.
+2. **Build and Run the Docker Containers:**
+    - Make sure to give permissions, execute the bash file for Windows
+    ```powershell
+    Set-ExecutionPolicy RemoteSigned  # Run as Administrator if necessary cd C:\path\to\your\script\directory
+    .\import.ps1
+    ```

 3. **Access the Services:**
    - PHP Application: [http://localhost:80](http://localhost:80)
    - phpMyAdmin: [http://localhost:8081](http://localhost:8081)
    - MySQL Database (accessible internally)

-## Prerequisites
+## 🧰 Prerequisites

 - Docker installed on your machine
-- Jenkins configured and accessible

-## Contributing
+## 🤝 Contributing

 Pull requests are welcome!
-Contribute to make this Docker project even more awesome!
+Contribute to make this Docker project even more awesome! 🌟
+---

-**Feel free to star ⭐ this repository if you find it helpful!**
+**Feel free to star ⭐ this repository if you find it helpful!** 🌟

-Happy Dockerizing with Jenkins! 🐳
+Happy Dockerizing! 🐳